Tony Morphett: Career

 Morphett started as a copy-boy and cadet reporter for The Daily Telegraph in 1956.

 He moved to the ABC in 1957 where he worked in the ABC Talks Department for 10 years, presenting The Lively Arts and Spectrum.
 While at the ABC he published his first novels.
 The second of these, Fitzgerald, was withdrawn on publication in 1965: the reason given by publishers Jacaranda was that its protagonist, an artist, had the same name as a living artist, Paul Fitzgerald.

 Morphett's first drama credit was Objector for Australian Playhouse.

 He left the ABC in 1968 to become a freelance writer, writing primarily for TV and film.
 His third novel, Thorskald (1969) was also about an artist, though Morphett referred to them in 1969 as separate works.

 Morphett was on the literature board of the Australia Council for four years from 1977–1981, and the board of the Australian Children's Television Foundation for eight years from 1985–1994.
 From 2003, he was a board member of the Australian Writers' Foundation, and occasionally served on the committee of the Australian Writers' Guild.

 Career highlights include writing the scripts for the feature films The Shiralee, The Last Wave and Robbery Under Arms, and creating the television series Blue Heelers, Water Rats and Certain Women.

+Morphett was interviewed in 1975 by Hazel de Berg about his career as a writer.
+The recording can be found at the National Library of Australia.
+In 1985 he wrote A Hole in My Ceiling about his conversion to Christianity, in which he was influenced by Phillip Jensen.